• Skip to primary navigation

 Close up view of vegan mayo in a jar with a spoon sticking out.

 If you love mayo but want to cut down on oil, this Vegan Mayo Recipe is the perfect replacement.
-The base is made with blended cashews which yields a thick and silky texture that is just heavenly!
+The base is made with blended cashews which yield a thick and silky texture that is just heavenly!

 It also has the perfect balance of tangy and slightly tart flavors just like the original version.
 It's also so easy to customize so feel free to adjust it to your liking.

-• Vegan Mayo Recipe
+Vegan Mayo Recipe Ingredients

 All ingredients to make mayo on a stone table top.

-• Cashews - I highly recommend using raw, unsalted cashews for a neutral flavor.
+Cashews - I highly recommend using raw, unsalted cashews for a neutral flavor.
 Roasted cashews will leave a strong aftertaste in the vegan mayo.

-• Water - I use filtered water for the freshest taste.
+Water - I use filtered water for the freshest taste.
 You can also use unsweetened plant milk if preferred.

-• Lemon Juice - this really brightens the flavors and complements the vinegar.
+Lemon Juice - this really brightens the flavors and complements the vinegar.
 I highly recommend using it.
 Fresh-squeezed is best!

-• Apple Cider Vinegar - red or white wine vinegar will work too.
+Apple Cider Vinegar - red or white wine vinegar will work too.

-• Sea Salt - any salt will do but don't skip it.
+Sea Salt - any salt will do but don't skip it.
 This brings all the flavors together.

-• Agave Nectar - you can use any type of sweetener or you can omit it altogether if preferred.
+Agave Nectar - you can use any type of sweetener or you can omit it altogether if preferred.

-How to make Vegan Mayo
+How to make it

 Three process photos showing cashews soaking and then blending until creamy.

-• Add all the ingredients to a high-powered blender.
+2. Add all the ingredients to a high-powered blender.

-• Blend on high until creamy and smooth, scraping sides down as needed.
+3. Blend on high until creamy and smooth, scraping sides down as needed.
 Taste to see if it needs more lemon, vinegar, agave, or salt.

 Success Tips

-This Vegan Mayo recipe is easy to make and you'll love the smooth texture and rich flavor.
+This Vegan Mayo Recipe is easy to make and you'll love the smooth texture and rich flavor.
 Here are some tips to ensure successful results:

 Ways to use homemade Vegan Mayo

-• Slather on sandwiches, wraps, and burgers
+• Slather on sandwiches, wraps, and burgers.

-• Macaroni salad or potato salad
+• Use it for macaroni salad or potato salad to lighten things up.

 • Add it to anything that needs a little zing!